 What You Need to Know About Disputes

 Disputing inaccurate information that you find on your credit report is a great first step towards building strong credit.
 Understanding how to dispute is also an important skill to sustain healthy credit over the long-term.
 Work with a coach and make sure that you are only disputing items that are actually incorrect.
 Trying to dispute valid debts in order to improve credit scores is considered fraudulent practice in the credit industry.
-Stay away from credit repair companies that can actually do you more harm than good.

 - Myth: If you dispute a negative item on your report it will disappear temporarily and you can get your application approved before it reappears.